UCL/MPHY0026/doc/summerschool/registration_demo.rst

 * If you were trying to estimate the actual target registration error, which statistic is of most use?
 * What level of uncertainty would there be in an individual registration?
 * What are the practical implications of using these statistics?
 For example, while the actual FRE and the number of fiducial markers can always be determined, the other statistics require a prior knowledge of the expected FLE.
+* If your results are similar to mine, why is there no correlation between FRE and actual TRE?
+* Are there conditions when you might expect to see correlation between FRE and TRE?
-* If your results are similar to mine, why is there no correlation between FLE and actual TRE?
+* If your results are similar to mine, why is there limited correlation between FLE and actual TRE?
-* Are there conditions when you might expect to see correlation between FLE and TRE?
+* Are there conditions when you might expect to see more correlation between FLE and TRE?

 Have a deeper dive through the data.
 What sort of probability distributions do the data fit?
 Are the assumptions used in our simulation valid in practice?